janScheible/dom-as-flux-like-store/readme.md

 It also does not fully address the original Flux idea to have more real data instead of derived data.
 The data stored in the DOM is of course very close to display concerns.

-An option to simplify unit testing could be an function like `createDOMMap(...)` described in [How to create a map of DOM nodes with vanilla JS](https://gomakethings.com/how-to-create-a-map-of-dom-nodes-with-vanilla-js/).
+An option to simplify unit testing could be a function like `createDOMMap(...)` described in [How to create a map of DOM nodes with vanilla JS](https://gomakethings.com/how-to-create-a-map-of-dom-nodes-with-vanilla-js/).
-That would allow to pass the current DOM state as an plain data structure without any dependency on the DOM.
+That would allow to pass the current DOM state as a plain data structure without any dependency on the DOM.